mrliuminlong/note/README.md

 # pig
-2019 is China pig year
+2019 is China pig year!
-happy pig year!
-successful push my code to github! this is my studing note!
+happy pig year for my friends! successful push my code to github! this is my studing note!